rickecon/OGcourse_F17/README.md

 	* You must write and submit your own computer code, although I encourage you to collaborate with your fellow students.
 I **DO NOT** want to see a bunch of copies of identical code.
 I **DO** want to see each of you learning how to code these problems so that you could do it on your own.
 	* Problem set solutions, both written and code portions, will be turned in via a pull request from your private [GitHub.com](https://git-scm.com/) repository which is a fork of the class master repository on my account.
 (You will need to set up a GitHub account if you do not already have one.)
 	* Problem sets will be due on the day listed in the Daily Course Outline section of this syllabus (see below) unless otherwise specified.
 Late homework will not be graded.
-* **Midterm:** The midterm will be given on Thursday, October 27, during class and will cover the material up to that point in the course.
+* **Midterm:** The midterm will be given on Wednesday, October 25, during class and will cover the material up to that point in the course.
-* **Final Exam:** The final exam will be comprehensive and will be given on Tuesday, Dec.
-6, from 10:30a.m. to 12:30p.m. in our classroom (Saieh 102).
+* **Final Exam:** The final exam will be comprehensive and will be given on Wednesday, Dec.
+6, from 1:30 to 3:30p.m. in our classroom (Swift 208).

 ## Daily Course Schedule ##